Witiko/doctoral-thesis/main.md

 time constraints, even this formal ranking criteria are usually approximated.

-In this section, I will report the results of my experiments in making approximate math information retrieval more accurate:
+In this section, I will report the results of my experiments in making approximate math information retrieval more accurate.

 - In Section \vref{sec:dense-retrieval-in-inverted-indices-accuracy}, I will
   show that dense retrieval can be approximated with almost no loss in